Distributed Computing

 Bonus Task

-This lecture comes with a bonus task, where you can win a grade bonus of 0.25.
-The bonus task is to design an interesting question about the material of this course (pretty much the same way as we later will design the exam questions).
-Your question should be complex enough to take about 20 minutes to solve.
-You submit a question (possibly containing several subquestions), along with solutions.
+Your problem should be complex enough to take about 20 minutes to solve, and should not merely ask about something that can easily be looked up in the script (definition, algorithm, etc).
 You may take style inspiration from past exam questions (and solutions), but your question must be original.
-Your bonus task submission must be of high quality, submitted in the PDF format.
-We will not award a bonus grade for questions that merely ask about something that can easily be looked up in the script.
 It takes us at least 20 hours to design an exam question (initial idea, improvements, tuning, testing), so we expect that it will take you a substantial time to produce an interesting question.

 Exam